CSBP 1. Dug South Carolina Officer’s Sword Belt Buckle.

 One of the best examples known as far as appearance goes.
+This is the actual plate pictured on page 188, Plate 343 in Mullinax’s Confederate Buckle Book.
 The patina is very slick with a dark green color.
 Attachment hooks are missing in action as is common with these.
-Dug Northern,VA.
+Dug at Moss Neck Plantation near Fredericksburg,VA.

 Here is a very nice excavated example of the large size “standard” Confederate Frame Buckle.
 Dug near Corinth, MS. The buckle is totally untouched with the dirt still on it.

 Another rare Confederate Buckle that you rarely see offered.
 This one is in exceptional condition.
 Dug on Gen. Bragg’s Duck River Line near Shelbyville, TN.